nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="BITMAP MACRO"></a>BITMAP MACRO

 With BITMAP macro you can include bitmaps into your resources.
 Then you can use them inside asm code with LoadBitmap API.
 To start with bitmaps first include an resource of type RT_BITMAP into resource tree.
 Than add file with BITMAP macro.
-Sample application is given in samples directory.

 ```
-; %1 = label
+; Resource Tree
+RESOURCE
+	; Entry of bitmap in resource tree
+	TYPE RT_BITMAP
+		ID 100h
+			LANG
+				LEAF RVA(bitmap1), SIZEOF(bitmap1)
+			ENDLANG
+		ENDID
+	ENDTYPE
+ENDRESOURCE

-; %2 = Bitmap file in string form
+; Bitmap
 BITMAP bitmap1, 'bitmap.bmp'
 ```